Best Raspberry Pi HATs: Expansion Boards for Every Project

 The Raspberry Pi is an awesome platform for learning and experimentation.
 We can learn to code, build robots, monitor satellites in orbit and so much more.
 But to make the most of the Pi, it helps to have the right HAT (hardware attached on top).
 HATs are expansion boards that connect to the Raspberry Pi’s set of 40 GPIO pins and add functionality such as lights, motors, sensors and fans.

-There are hundreds, if not thousands of Raspberry Pi HATs on the market and most of them will work with any model of Pi that has 40 pins, which is every model from the 1A+ and 1B+ launched in 2014, though you’ll need to attach the pins to the Pi Zero.
+There are hundreds, if not thousands of Raspberry Pi HATs on the market and most of them will work with any model of Pi that has 40 pins, which is every model launched from 2014, though you’ll need to attach the GPIO pins to the Pi Zero.

 To help you choose, we’ve listed the best Raspberry Pi HATs below, based on use case.
 These expansion boards can be used for everything from general learning to building arcade cabinets or implementing A.I.